 “I don’t care what you think,” she drones on in her strong, stony voice.

-Which is exactly what these punk-gone-priests are attempting to get across.
+Which is exactly what these punks-gone-priests are attempting to get across: Let me feel what I feel when I feel it.

-And they really are somewhat of an off-beat godly bunch; they talk about being “cogs in the machine,” love, politics, living in our modern world, and also emphasize the consequences of judgement.
+I can’t help but get the sense that they really are somewhat of an off-beat godly bunch; they talk about being cogs in the machine, what it feels like to be in love, politics, existing in our modern world, and often emphasizes the consequences of judgment.

-Personally, one of my favorite repeating lines, “I thought I was a cowboy because I smoked Reds,” shines a light on the sort of talk-style, train-of-thought writing that this band emits.
+Personally, one of my favorite repeating lines, “I thought I was a cowboy because I smoked Reds,” shines a light on the sort of talk-style, train-of-thought writing that this band projects.

 A nice surprise comes about towards the end of the set as the drummer slams a fast beat while simultaneously shares some colorful words with the mic.
-She describes a setting, a mood, a moment of fear that screams at you to PAY ATTENTION.
+She describes a setting in a dark place, a mood lace with running thoughts, a moment of fear that screams at you to PAY ATTENTION.

-The other members bob their bods along and keep themselves turned towards her as she spits in tongues.
-The sentiment is obvious; this woman is a badass beat-ist and a wordsmith.
+The other members bob their bodies along and keep themselves turned towards her as she spits her beliefs and madly shakes her head to keep the beat.
+The sentiment is obvious; this woman is a badass drummer and a wordsmithtress.
 I’m listening.

 They’re not perfect sounding by any means, but what punk influenced artist wants to be?
-That cringe, that dirt, that tiny bit of chaos IS the message.
+The cringe-y vocals, the gritted teeth, that tiny bit of chaos is the message.
 A movement set in place to make us completely aware of our senses.

 “Thanks, internet, for coming to the show.
 Make sure to punch a Nazi sometime — Bye!”